adamtupper/usaugment-experiments/README.md

 #### Model Evaluation

-After training, you can can evaluate a model on the test split using the `src/usaugment/evaluate_trivial_augment.py` script.
+After running a training sweep, you can can evaluate the models on the test split using the `src/usaugment/evaluate_trivial_augment.py` script.
 This script evaluates each model trained using each augmentation set and generates a CSV file with the results.
 For example,

 ```bash
 python src/usaugment/evaluate_trivial_augment.py \